 Animations aren’t inherently inaccessible.
 I would definitely avoid full site animations, animations restricted to mouse-only movement or animations that are too quick or colorful.

-This is possibly the least harmless of the 2020 trends.
+This is possibly the least harmless of the current trends.
 Icons are cute and a fantastic way to add a pop of decoration to a website.
 We’re all familiar with FontAwesome and Dashicon, two examples of great web icon services for implementing a vast array of icons for a seemingly endless amount of possibilities.
 Perhaps people are getting tired of seeing the same design across many sites or they’re just feeling inspired, but hand-drawn icons are starting to pop up everywhere.
 And many of them are absolutely adorable!

 Imperfect, hand-drawn design elements inject emotion and humanity into websites, which users seem to be craving after seeing perfected yet impersonal graphics dominate web designs for years.99Designs